 - Permitted digital adjustments include tone and contrast, cropping, burning, sharpening, dodging, noise reduction, minor cleaning work, HDR, stitched panoramas, and/or within-camera focus stacking using multiple exposure taken at the same location at the same time.
 Any adjustments MUST be reported within the description and should not misrepresent the reality of nature.
 Focus-stacking after the images are taken is allowed for submissions to the micro-imaging category ONLY and MUST be clearly explained in the description.

 - The addition or removal of any animals or parts of animals, plants, people, objects, etc. is not allowed.

 - Entries must be accompanied by a description of the scientific phenomena shown, with information that could include, but is not limited to: location, species, behaviour and scientific context.
 A further description should be provided of how the shot was achieved technically, including any post-processing.

 - Submissions to the behaviour, ecology and environmental science, earth science and climatology, and astronomy categories that include computer manipulated and generated images, composite images, scientific illustrations, data visualizations, x-rays and CT scans will NOT be considered.
-However, submissions to the micro-imaging category ONLY can include micro-CT x-ray scans but they must NOT be false-coloured.
+However, submissions to the micro-imaging category ONLY can include micro-CT x-ray scans.

 Judging and notification